postech-dao/contract/docs/simple-counter.md

     /// A counting number
     count: u64,
     /// Authorized transaction submitters
-    auth: Vec<String> // Unordered map would be proper as well }
+    auth: Vec<String> // An unordered set (instead of a list) would be proper as well }
 ```